-A duplex is a two-family dwelling with two distinct units that are attached but possess separate, private entrances.
-The two attached units either share a common wall or floor, depending on their layout.
+A duplex is a two-family dwelling with two distinct units that are attached but have separate, private entrances.
+The two attached units share either a common wall or floor, depending on their layout.
 They are ideal for extended families, first-time home buyers and real estate investors.

-Duplexes are actually more similar to triplexes and quadplexes (also referred to as fourplexes) in that they are viewed as one property on a single plot of land.
-The only difference is that triplexes have three units, and quadplexes have four.
+Duplexes are more similar to triplexes and quadplexes (also referred to as fourplexes) in that they are viewed as one property on a single plot of land.
+The only difference is that triplexes have three units and quadplexes have four.

 Does Buying A Duplex Make Financial Sense?

 To determine if buying a duplex makes financial sense for you, begin by considering your real estate goals and priorities.
 The ability to live in one unit and rent out the other can be a considerable economic advantage for anyone who wants an entry into real estate investing.